Weight: Males 5 – 5.5 kg (11 – 12.1 lbs), females 4 – 5 kg (8.8 – 11 lbs)

 Furballs can become a problem if the coat is not well maintained.

 Blocked tear ducts can occur, but are not as prevalent as in other Persian cats.

 The coat requires daily grooming to prevent mats forming.
 This only takes 5 minutes but is extremely important.
-The front claws should be clipped monthly, or as necessary.
+Clip the front claws every 4-6 weeks.

-Dental care is important in all cats, to keep your cat's teeth in good condition, your Chinchilla should be given raw chicken necks or human grade chunks of raw beef twice a week, alternately, his teeth can be brushed with a toothpaste made for cats (never use human toothpaste on a cat).
+Dental care is important for all cats, to keep your cat’s teeth in good condition, feed your Chinchilla raw chicken necks or human grade chunks of raw beef twice a week.
+Alternately, brush the teeth daily with a toothpaste made for cats (never use human toothpaste on a cat).

 Due to their friendly and docile nature, Chinchillas should be indoor only cats, or if possible, given access to a cat enclosure.